 - Battelle is committed to ongoing collaboration with the ecological community to guide the success of the NEON program.

-- In June 2020, the NSF issued an extension of the contract to continue Battelle management of the NEON program through January 2023.
+- In June 2020, the NSF issued an extension of the contract to continue Battelle management of the NEON program through January 2023, and another through October 2023.

 - Battelle, founded in 1929 and headquartered in Columbus, Ohio, is an independent, nonprofit, research and development organization that serves the national security, health and energy and environmental industries.